Jinwoo290350/Jinwoo290350/README.md

 A developer and enthusiast! and a handsome man
 ----------------------------------------------

-* 🌍  I'm based in About Me Have a passion for technology and coding Enjoy creating innovative solutions.
-Fun fact: I like to read.
+* 🌍  I'm based in Thailand
+* About Me Have a passion for technology and coding Enjoy creating innovative solutions.
+* Fun fact: I like to read.
 Watch movies and do projects.
 * ✉️  You can contact me at [frankhupu@gmail.com](mailto:frankhupu@gmail.com)

 ### Skills